JohnXLivingston/peertube-plugin-livechat/documentation/prosody.md

 sudo systemctl disable prosody && sudo systemctl stop prosody
 ```

-**NB:** with Peertube prior to version 3.2.0, the plugin will create a directory in the `/tmp/` folder.
-Please ensure that the `peertube` user has write access to this directory.

 And that's it!

 The Prosody process launched by the plugin will listen on a specific port, and only on the localhost interface.